 A Yearbook of Government and Public Institutions and Officeholders (State Calender) for the Leap-Year 1812.

 The border convention concerning Lapland between Russia and Sweden-Norway (in French).
 May 14, 1826.
 Fixing of the borderline between Russia and Norway, and checking the old border between Norway and Grand Duchy of Finland in 1826-27.
 (In French).

 A statistical overview of the Russian Empire by Finnish statistician and scholar Gabriel Rein in 1838.
 Main geographical features, government institutions, fundamental laws and

-remuneration of the Imperial family, commerce, natural resources etc.
+remuneration of the Imperial family, commerce, natural resources etc. (in Swedish).

 A Yearbook of Government and Public Institutions and Officeholders (State Calender) for the Leap-Year 1840.

 A letter of thanks by the world-famous professor and linguist Jacob Grimm, for the honorary diploma granted to him by the Finnish Literature Society.
 December 19, 1845.